 17/18.
-The Conference adopted the competencies for Local Lay-Pastors as set out below:
+The Conference adopts the competencies for Local Lay-Pastors as set out below:

 Early Competencies Core Competencies Further Development Competencies 1.
 Vocation (Call and Commitment) The ability to articulate a sense of God's call to pastoral ministry in the local context.
 The ability to articulate experiences where they have demonstrated pastoral ministry.
 The recognition from others that they have the gifts for pastoral ministry.
 Confirmation by others in the ministry context that they have the gifts for this ministry.
-Demonstrates a clear commitment to the outworking of their calling in the role of a Local Lay-Pastor.
-Working with others to further develop a sense of vocational calling 2.
-Vocation (ministry in the Be a member of good standing in An understanding of ministry lay and A thorough understanding of
+Demonstrates a clear commitment to the outworking of their calling in the role of a Local Lay- Pastor.
+1. Working with others to further develop a sense of vocational calling

-Early Competencies Further Core Competencies Development Competencies Methodist Church in Britain) the Methodist Church.
-2. A worshipping presence in the Christian community. ordained within the Methodist Church in Britain and their place within this ministry.
-2. The ability to articulate a basic working understanding of local circuit and district structures and what it means to be part of a connexional church. the structures of the Methodist Church in Britain and how connexional networks support and enable local ministry.
+Early Competencies Core Competencies Further Development Competencies 2.
+Vocation (ministry in the Methodist Church in Britain) Be a member of good standing in the Methodist Church.
+A worshipping presence in the Christian community.
+1. An understanding of ministry lay and ordained within the Methodist Church in Britain and their place within this ministry.
+2. The ability to articulate a basic working understanding of local circuit and district structures and what it means to be part of a connexional church.
+1. A thorough understanding of the structures of the Methodist Church in Britain and how connexional networks support and enable local ministry.
 3. Relationship with God A trusting relationship with God that is marked by humility, reverence, awe and wonder.
 A prayerful disciple A good knowledge of the Bible and the ability to relate this to daily living.
-Committed to walking daily with God, accepting that at times this may be challenging and that on occasions there may be doubt A secure foundation in faith, but an openness to transformation as they develop new understandings of ministry and their calling.
-A good understanding of the basics of the Christian faith from a Methodist perspective.
-A prayerful leader.
-An openness to listening to God's Spirit along with the whole community.
-A good understanding of the Christian faith from a range of traditions and Methodism's place within the wider Church.
-Able to articulate personal growth in faith through theological reflection in their ministry context.
-4. Personality and Character Honesty and integrity in living as a disciple of Christ with appropriate self-confidence and humility.
+Committed to walking daily with God, accepting that at times this may be challenging and that on occasions there may be doubt 1.
+A secure foundation in faith, but an openness to transformation as they develop new understandings of ministry and their calling.
+2. A good understanding of the basics of the Christian faith from a Methodist perspective.
+3. A prayerful leader.
+4. An openness to listening to God's Spirit along with the whole community.
+1. A good understanding of the Christian faith from a range of traditions and Methodism's place within the wider Church.
+2. Able to articulate personal growth in faith through theological reflection in their ministry context.

+Early Competencies Core Competencies Further Development Competencies 4.
+Personality and Character Honesty and integrity in living as a disciple of Christ with appropriate self-confidence and humility.
 A reflective practitioner who is aware of their own strengths and weaknesses and their potential for self-development.
-Compliance with the Methodist Church's Safeguarding 1.
-Good self- awareness and the ability to use strategies for resilience and wellbeing and to exercise appropriate care of self, through developing sustainable patterns of life and work, and through effective support networks, modelling this for others.
-2. The ability to operate under 1.
-The ability to use vulnerability appropriately to enable others to see God's presence in all aspects of human life.
+Compliance with the Methodist Church's Safeguarding requirements, including DBS checks demonstrating that there is nothing that prevents them from being a Local Lay-Pastor.
+The ability to identify and maintain appropriate boundaries in professional and personal relationships.
+1. Good self-awareness and the ability to use strategies for resilience and wellbeing and to exercise appropriate care of self, through developing sustainable patterns of life and work, and through effective support networks, modelling this for others.
+2. The ability to operate under supervision and accept guidance from others, including being managed and led.
+1. The ability to use vulnerability appropriately to enable others to see God's presence in all aspects of human life.